From Dublin Pubs to Star Wars Paradise: The Ultimate Ireland Itinerary that includes Skellig Michael

 Upon landing at Dublin Airport, resist the bewildering array of transportation options by heading straight for the Aircoach (€7/$7.60) for budget-friendly transit to the city center, or splurge on a taxi (€25-30/$27-33) if jet lag has you questioning your basic navigation abilities.
 Dublin’s accommodations span from raucous dorm rooms at Abbey Court Hostel ($25/night, where sleep is theoretical rather than actual) to the hushed luxury of The Merrion ($400/night, where even your shower gel has an impressive pedigree).

-Tackle the Book of Kells at Trinity College before 9:30am unless standing in hour-long queues with jet-lagged tourists ranks high on your vacation wish list.
+Tackle the Book of Kells at Trinity College before 9:30am unless standing in hour-long queues with jet-lagged tourists ranks high on your vacation wish list, as this represents one of the best things to do in Ireland for culture enthusiasts.
 The Long Room Library upstairs outshines the faded manuscript anyway – imagine Beauty and the Beast’s library after several centuries of scholarly acquisitions.
 The Guinness Storehouse provides both cultural education and the most expensive pint you’ll ever justify ($28 entrance, but the 360° rooftop views almost make it worthwhile).
 Dublin boasts exactly 772 pubs, creating the mathematical impossibility of visiting them all despite the determined efforts of generations of American college students.

 Evening revelry in Temple Bar guarantees authentic “Irish” music performed by Romanian virtuosos who learned “Danny Boy” through painful repetition, all while paying $9 for a pint that costs $5 three blocks away.
 For genuine local atmosphere, slip into The Long Hall or Kehoe’s where Dubliners actually drink when not dodging tourists.